 - A health care provider tells you that you were exposed to a person with COVID-19 (those living in the same household as a confirmed COVID-19 case may receive different direction)

 - Participated in a gathering where COVID-19 transmission occurred

 - A health care provider asks you to self-isolate for other reasons

 - If you are an essential worker, please contact your health care provider for additional guidance

-You will need to mandatorily self-isolate and monitor yourself for symptoms for at least 14 days when you enter the NWT or since your last possible contact with COVID-19.
+You will need to mandatorily self-isolate and monitor yourself for symptoms for at least 14 days when you enter the NWT or since your last possible exposure or contact with COVID-19.
 If you still have symptoms after 14 days you should continue to self-isolate and let your health care provider know.
 Your health care provider may ask you to self-isolate for longer than 14 days (e.g. you are living with someone who has COVID-19).

-If you have no known exposure to COVID-19 (e.g. travel outside NWT or contact) you may only need to self-isolate for 10 days.
-You should check with your health care provider and follow their advice.
+If you have no known exposure to COVID-19 (e.g. travel outside NWT or possible exposure) you may only need to self-isolate for 10 days.
+Check with your health care provider and follow their advice.

 Follow the advice of your health care provider.

 You may be contacted each day during your self-isolation to monitor your symptoms.

 For general questions or if you develop new or worsening symptoms, contact a health care provider.